toliaqat/xenon-wiki/dcp-Programming-Model.md

 ### Request Body Routing

-DCP can route to handler methods based on the action and the request body, if a request router is configured and set.
+Xenon can route to handler methods based on the action and the request body, if a request router is configured and set.
 See the [request routing](custom-request-routing) for more details.

 ### Concurrency control
-A DCP service author should never have to:
+A Xenon service author should never have to:
 1) Use locks or synchronization primitives.
 Since the latest state is cloned, and associated with each request, no side effects are visible between handlers.
 Further, the default behavior is to only have a single update active, for a specific service instance.
 A queue is used to serialized updates.
 GET requests are processed in parallel with update
 2) Keep in memory fields.
 The service class should have no mutable fields that affect behavior.
 Services can migrate between handler invocations, be restarted, etc so all state should be in the service document associated with the service.